Stockholm university

 Dissertation

-My dissertation, "Creaturely Metaphors in D.H.
-Lawrence, H.D., and Virginia Woolf," addresses a prevalent skepticism against metaphorical readings within fields such as cultural animal studies, posthumanism, and new materialism.
-Focusing upon animal metaphors in three modernist novels, I show that this wariness is largely a result of a (mis)conception of metaphor as a trope of substitution.
+In March 2025, I defended my dissertation, "Creaturely Metaphors in D.H.
+Lawrence, H.D., and Virginia Woolf."
+The thesis addresses a prevalent skepticism against metaphorical readings within animal studies as well as the posthumanities at large.
+Focusing upon animal metaphors in three modernist novels, I show that this wariness is largely a result of a conception of metaphor as a trope of substitution.
 Instead, the dissertation proposes an alternative theorization of metaphor, conceptualizing it as a spectral form of figurativity.
 As such, metaphor offers an invitation to otherness within linguistic artworks.

 As part of this theorization, I analyze peripheral animal figures in D.H.
 Lawrence’s The Rainbow (1915), H.D.’s Asphodel (written in the 1920s), and Virginia Woolf’s The Waves (1931).
 These novels exemplify how questions of both animality and metaphor come into particular focus in many texts from the early twentieth century.
 In their modernist renegotiations of literary conventions, the three works display how the inevitable deferral of final meaning into the future is always haunted by the past, thus destabilizing the presence of what ‘is.’